Skip Navigation LinksChronic-Pain

 Non-opioid treatments for chronic pain.

-Non-opioid Treatments for Chronic Pain (PDF)
+Non-opioid Therapies for Pain Management

-This fact sheet provides an overview of the principles of chronic pain treatment, non-opioid medications, and non-opioid treatment recommendations for common chronic pain conditions.
+This webpage provides an overview of the non-opioid medications and non-opioid treatment recommendations for acute, and subacute and chronic painā€‹.
 Source: CDC

 Complementary Approaches for Chronic Pain